Death of Yasser Arafat: Allegation of killing of Arafat by Israel

 On 11 September 2003, the Israeli security Cabinet decided to "remove" Arafat.
-In a statement it said "Recent days' events have proven again that Yasser Arafat is a complete obstacle to any process of reconciliation...
+In a statement it said "Recent days' events have proven again that Yasser Arafat is a complete obstacle to any process of reconciliation ...
 Israel will act to remove this obstacle in the manner, at the time, and in the ways that will be decided on separately..."
-Prime Minister Ariel Sharon refused to give a timetable for his removal, because "It depends on what happens on the ground,".
-Sharon said: "Arafat is responsible for the killing of hundreds, if not thousands, of Jews,...The sword is hanging over his head, and this is a good thing."
+Sharon refused to give a timetable for his removal, because "It depends on what happens on the ground ...
+Arafat is responsible for the killing of hundreds, if not thousands, of Jews ...
+The sword is hanging over his head, and this is a good thing".
 Chief of Staff Moshe Ya'alon and other Israeli officials declared that the Palestinian leader should "either be killed or deported".
-Prime Minister Ariel Sharon said that Arafat impeded and undermined the peace process and urged states of the European Union to boycott Arafat.
+Sharon said that Arafat impeded and undermined the peace process and urged states of the European Union to boycott Arafat.
 Deputy Prime Minister Ehud Olmert told Israel Radio that killing Arafat "is definitely one of the options" under consideration by the government.
 A Security Council resolution demanding that Israel desist from deporting Arafat or threatening his safety was vetoed by the United States.

 In 2009, Bassam Abu Sharif, Arafat's former advisor, alleged that Mossad, the national intelligence agency of Israel, had poisoned Arafat by a lethal dose of thallium, a rare chemical whose effects are difficult to trace, via Arafat's daily medications.
 Abu Sharif alleged that the Israel Defense Forces (IDF) had held the driver of a Palestinian ambulance that brought him his medications, for a minimum of 30 minutes while the IDF searched it.
 According to Abu Sharif, this incident would have allowed Israel to replace Arafat's medications with poison.
 In his book Arafat and the Dream of Palestine: An Insider's Account, Abu Sharif wrote, "I was positive they were poisoning his food on a daily basis and doing it right under our very eyes."

 As a result of Abu Sharif's allegations, the delegates at the August 2009 Fatah convention in Bethlehem voted for a resolution which blamed Israel for poisoning Yasser Arafat.
 An editorial in The Jerusalem Post questioned the legitimacy of Abu Sharif's allegations, noting that "nobody asked how Abu Sharif came to possess this information, whether he can back it up or why he chose to divulge it so late".
 A leader of Fatah and a nephew of Arafat said that an investigation indicated a "high possibility of poisoning" but that there was not any proof.

 In 2011, Abu Sarif alleged that an investigation conducted by "the most prominent forensic toxicology expert in the UK" had revealed that thallium was responsible for poisoning Arafat.
 According to Abu Sharif, European toxicology experts are not familiar with thallium and only this forensic toxicology expert could have identified the thallium.
 However, Abu Sharif did not reveal the names of the expert or the institution responsible for the research.